writechoiceorg/rocketlawyer/pages/ux-component-events.md

        type: "interview-loading"
      ```

-- **Description:** This is the first event that the `RocketDocEUI` fires.
+- **Description:** This is the first event that the RocketDocument Embedded UX fires.
 It is fired just before the call to the RLBE to get the interview.

 #### Event: interview-started